Diseases & Conditions

 Blood that Flows Slowly through Veins (Stasis)

 The walls of the veins are smooth.
 This helps blood flow freely and mix with naturally occurring agents (anticoagulants) in the blood that keep the blood cells from clotting.
-Blood that does not flow freely and does not mix with anticoagulants may be more likely to lead to blood clots.
+Blood that does not flow freely and does not mix with anticoagulants may be more likely to clot.
 This is why it is important to watch for signs of DVT in people who are on bed rest, immobilized in a splint or cast, or not able to move for long periods of time.

 Blood thickens, or coagulates, around matter that does not belong in the veins.
 During surgery, matter such as tissue debris, collagen, or fat may be released into the blood system and can cause the blood to coagulate.
-In addition, during total hip replacement, reaming and preparing the bone to receive the prosthesis may cause the body to release chemical substances called antigens into the blood system.
+In addition, during total hip replacement, preparing the bone to receive the prosthesis may cause the body to release chemical substances called antigens into the blood system.
 These antigens can also stimulate clot formation.

 Damage to the Vein Walls